muchdogesec/dogesec_website/_posts/2024-06-21-create_custom_stix_objects.md

 date: 2024-06-21
 last_modified: 2024-06-21
 title: "Creating Your Own Custom STIX Objects"
 description: "Sometimes the default STIX 2.1 objects will not be broad enough for your needs.
-This post describes how you can extend STIX.
-Python code included."
+This post describes how you can extend STIX."
 categories:
   - DIY
   - TUTORIAL